Why join a CIG?

-Common Interest Groups (CIG)
+Joining a Common Interest Group (CIG) is free

 Contact us if you have any questions about the operation of the CIGs and conditions to participate.

-Focus Groups within the Common Interest Group "Materials for Battery Technology" (CIGBT)
+Focus Groups within a Common Interest Group

 Purpose of a Focus Group

-• Collect and Integrate Feedback: Gather insights from key stakeholders to ensure all perspectives are considered.
+- Collect and Integrate Feedback: Gather insights from key stakeholders to ensure all perspectives are considered.

-• Expand on Roadmap Themes: Delve deeper into specific themes from our roadmap, emphasizing material-oriented objectives.
+- Expand on Roadmap Themes: Delve deeper into specific themes from our roadmap, emphasizing material-oriented objectives.

-• Translate Objectives: Convert cell-level objectives into concrete material-level goals, essential for developing new generations of batteries.
+- Translate Objectives: Convert cell-level objectives into concrete material-level goals, essential for developing new generations of batteries.

-• Consolidate and Update: Integrate these material-oriented objectives into our roadmap, resulting in an updated and comprehensive version.
+- Consolidate and Update: Integrate these material-oriented objectives into our roadmap, resulting in an updated and comprehensive version.

 Who Can Participate?